HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

 - **Localization and internationalization:** Just like geographic distribution, the effects of language and geo-specific domains are also opaque to these tests.

 - **CDN detection:** This is primarily done through DNS resolution and HTTP headers.
-Most CDNs use a DNS CNAME to map a user to an optimal datacenter.
+Most CDNs use a DNS CNAME to map a user to an optimal data center.
 However, some CDNs use Anycast IPs or direct A+AAAA responses from a delegated domain which hide the DNS chain.
 In other cases, websites use multiple CDNs to balance between vendors, which is hidden from the single-request pass of our crawler.

 All of this influences our measurements.